spotinst/help/src/docs/ocean/features/scaling-kubernetes.md

 Ocean automatically launches nodes while ensuring that the `maxSkew` is maintained.
 Similarly, Ocean will only scale down a node if `maxSkew` is maintained.

-When pods contain spread constraints, Ocean is aware of their labels and can provision nodes from all relevant topologies.
+When pods contain spread constraints, Ocean knows their labels and can provision nodes from all relevant topologies.
 Before the initial apply action of these pods, Ocean is required to have at least a single node from each topology so that Kuberentes is aware of their existence.
 A single node from each topology can easily be configured in Ocean’s [headroom](ocean/features/headroom) feature or by setting [minimum nodes per VNG](ocean/features/launch-specifications?id=attributes-and-actions-per-vng).

 To support the Kubernetes feature, Ocean requires the following: